gcallah/BookReviews/atherton.md

 replace it?
 Or, is *Three Dialogues* nothing more than the *Principles* rewritten in a more attractive style?"
 (114)

-## Three dialogues: 1st D.

-Atherton puts her mastery of Berkeley's entire oeuvre to exemplary use, for example, when she uses ideas from *The New Theory of Vision* to explain an otherwise puzzling passage in *Three Dialogues* (p.
+Early in this chapter, Atherton puts her mastery of Berkeley's entire oeuvre to exemplary use, for example, when she uses the distiction between things "immediately" perceived and those perceived only "mediately" from *New Theory* to explain an otherwise puzzling passage in *Three Dialogues* (p.
 120).

-[MORE]

 Some commentators have suggested that Berkeley wrote the *Three Dialogues* because he recognized that his arguments in the *Principles* were inadequate.